 One of my favorite stops is Granville Island, complete with an enormous farmers market.
 Take the Aquabus across and visit local fish shops for fresh seafood; make a stop at the totally unique Osake Artisan Sake house, which has taken home awards in wine-making; and book a foodie tour with chef Julian Bond from the Pacific Institute of Culinary Arts.

 Spring and summer are the best times to visit Stanley Park.
 Beautiful sierras, dog-friendly areas, green belts, and parks dotted with flowers offer up places to walk and ride bikes, and visitors can play a round of golf.
+For you to enjoy your stay and help you out with the expenses, you could always play casino games online with the help of https://oncapan.com/.

 The Vancouver Aquarium boasts over 100,000 square feet inside Stanley Park, home to 50,000 animals and sea life.
 The new penguin exhibit at Penguin Point is added to the spectacular array of experiences, such as the butterfly sanctuary, white Beluga whale show, and sea otter talks.